justinmahar/react-social-media-embed/README.md

 import { PlaceholderEmbed } from 'react-social-media-embed';
 ```

 A placeholder is shown while loading.
-If you do not specify a placeholder via the `placeholder` prop, a default `PlaceholderEmbed` placeholder component will be used.
+If you do not specify a placeholder via the `embedPlaceholder` prop, a default `PlaceholderEmbed` placeholder component will be used.
 Disable the placeholder with the `placeholderDisabled` prop.

 The default placeholder will size itself according to the width and/or height you specify for the embed.
 If none are specified, it will fall back to a default size appropriate for the given social media platform.